sophie-tistyk/dz-1/README.md

-new changes to readme added
+new changes to readme added today